zhangdaoxun/Oh-My-Genes/docs/source/introduction.rst

 ============
-This document is intended to specify a set of requirements for the project OMG, which means "Oh My Genes", a web application for gene exprission analysing.
+This document is intended to specify a set of requirements for the project OMG, which means "Oh My Genes", a web application for identifying gene exprission differential.

 Purpose